watertap-org/watertap/docs/how_to_guides/how_to_use_parameter_sweep_monte_carlo.rst

     global_results = parameter_sweep(m, sweep_params, outputs, results_file='monte_carlo_results.csv',
         optimize_function=RO_flowsheet.optimize, debugging_data_dir=debugging_data_dir, num_samples=num_samples, seed=seed)

 Note that ``num_samples`` must be provided for any of the random sample classes.
-For the very small problem size shown here, parallel hardware is almost certainly not necessary.
-However, for larger total numbers of samples, a significant speedup may be attained on a multi-core workstation or high performance computing (HPC) cluster.
+For the very small problem size and simple model used here, parallel hardware is almost certainly not necessary.
+However, for larger total numbers of samples or more computationally demanding models, a significant speedup may be attained on a multi-core workstation or high performance computing (HPC) cluster.
 To distribute the workload between more than one worker, simply call the scipt using the ``mpirun`` command from the command line

 .. code:: bash